Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Don’t overcook the zoodles.
 You want them to be al dente!
 Usually this takes just 3 or 4 minutes.
 The longer you cook them, the more water will seep out and render watery zoodles.

 - Consider residual heat.
 If you finish cooking them and leave them in the pan, they’ll continue to soften and release moisture.

 If you want an easier way that barely requires any tips at all, cooking zoodles in the oven is best.
 You only need a few tips to get that right, and you can do this for almost any zucchini noodles recipe:

 - Use an extra large sheet pan.
 The oven method dries the noodles, and this only works if they are in a very thin layer.

-- Pat the zoodles dry afterward.
-Don’t forget this step!
+- Pat dry at the end.
 The zucchini will be mostly dry when you take it out of the oven, but as a last step, lay two layers of paper towels over the entire pan and pat gently.

-The best way to make zucchini noodles for meal prep is to spiralize them in advance and keep them in the fridge uncooked.
+- Meal prep: The best way to make zucchini noodles for meal prep is to spiralize them in advance and keep them in the fridge uncooked.
 Pat dry and cook right before eating.
 They last 3-4 days this way, or up to a week if you use these vacuum glass containers (I have them and they really work!).

-- Cook ahead: Cooking zoodles ahead of time is also not recommended, but if you must, do not mix them with sauce until ready to serve.
+- Cook ahead: Cooking zoodles ahead of time is not ideal for texture, but if you must, do not mix them with sauce until ready to serve.
 Keep leftovers in the fridge for up to 2-3 days.
 They will continue to release water after cooking, so pat them dry again before adding sauce and serving.

 Can You Freeze Zucchini Noodles?